hr21don/Zoom-VideoCall-App/README.md

 User Two : Open as a incognito tab to view it in a seperate browser.

-- Copy the ID from Adam and Paste into the field below.
+- Copy the ID from UserOne and Paste into the field below.

 ```
 V0EpVKR5pM-yltOvAABt